 - 2 tablespoons soy sauce

 - 2 tablespoons lime juice

 - ½ teaspoon minced garlic

 - ½ cup slivered radishes julienned, or cut into matchsticks

 - ½ cup sliced scallions white and green parts

 - While the noodles are cooking, put the peanut butter, water, soy sauce, lime juice, chili paste, brown sugar or honey, and garlic in a food processor or blender and process until smooth.

 - Turn the pasta into a shallow serving bowl and top with the radishes and scallions.
-Toss and serve warm.
+Toss and serve warm or at room temperature.

 Made this recipe?
 Post a photo of your delicious creation on Instagram with our hashtag #dinnersolved

 I add lots of fresh ginger and a pinch or 2 of hot pepper flakes.
 I also didn’t bother with the blender.
 The angel hair pasta takes 6 minutes to cook-which is about how long it takes to make the sauce.
 Quicker than take-out!